akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

-+ Qihan Wang, Chen Dun, Fangshuo Liao, Chris Jermaine, Anastasios Kyrillidis, [*``LOFT: Finding Lottery Tickets through Filter-wise Training"*](https://proceedings.mlr.press/v206/wang23f/wang23f.pdf), Twenty-sixth International Conference on Artificial Intelligence and Statistics (AISTATS-23), 2023.

-  <button id="b_abs_c50"> Abstract </button>
-  <button id="b_bib_c50"> Bibtex </button>
-  <p id="abs_c50"> <i> Recent work on the Lottery Ticket Hypothesis (LTH) shows that there exist “winning tickets” in large neural networks.
-These tickets represent “sparse” versions of the full model that can be trained independently to achieve comparable accuracy with respect to the full model.
-However, finding the winning tickets requires one to pretrain the large model for at least a number of epochs, which can be a burdensome task, especially when the original neural network gets larger.
-In this paper, we explore how one can efficiently identify the emergence of such winning tickets, and use this observation to design efficient pretraining algorithms.
-For clarity of exposition, our focus is on convolutional neural networks (CNNs).
-To identify good filters, we propose a novel filter distance metric that well-represents the model convergence.
-As our theory dictates, our filter analysis behaves consistently with recent findings of neural network learning dynamics.
-Motivated by these observations, we present the LOttery ticket through Filter-wise Training algorithm, dubbed as LoFT.
-LoFT is a model-parallel pretraining algorithm that partitions convolutional layers by filters to train them independently in a distributed setting, resulting in reduced memory and communication costs during pretraining.
-Experiments show that LoFT i) preserves and finds good lottery tickets, while ii) it achieves non-trivial computation and communication savings, and maintains comparable or even better accuracy than other pretraining methods.
-  </i> </p>

-  <pre id="bib_c50"><samp>
-	@article{loft2023wang,
-  title = 	 {LOFT: Finding Lottery Tickets through Filter-wise Training}, author =       {Wang, Qihan and Dun, Chen and Liao, Fangshuo and Jermaine, Chris and Kyrillidis, Anastasios}, booktitle = 	 {Proceedings of The 26th International Conference on Artificial Intelligence and Statistics}, pages = 	 {6498--6526}, year = 	 {2023}, editor = 	 {Ruiz, Francisco and Dy, Jennifer and van de Meent, Jan-Willem}, volume = 	 {206}, series = 	 {Proceedings of Machine Learning Research}, month = 	 {25--27 Apr}, publisher =    {PMLR}
-}
-  </samp></pre>

 + Carlos Quintero-Pena, Zachary Kingston, Tianyang Pan, Rahul Shome, Anastasios Kyrillidis, and Lydia E. Kavraki, [*``Optimal Grasps and Placements for Task and Motion Planning in Clutter"*](https://www.kavrakilab.rice.edu/publications/quintero2023-optimal-tmp.pdf), IEEE International Conference on Robotics and Automation (ICRA), 2023.

   <button id="b_abs_c47"> Abstract </button>
   <button id="b_bib_c47"> Bibtex </button>
-  <p id="abs_c47"> <i> Many methods that solve robot planning problems,
-such as task and motion planners, employ discrete symbolic search to find sequences of valid symbolic actions that are grounded with motion planning.
+  <p id="abs_c47"> <i> Many methods that solve robot planning problems, such as task and motion planners, employ discrete symbolic search to find sequences of valid symbolic actions that are grounded with motion planning.
 Much of the efficacy of these planners lies in this grounding—bad placement and grasp choices can lead to inefficient planning when a problem has many geometric constraints.
 Moreover, grounding methods such as naive sampling often fail to find appropriate values for these choices in the presence of clutter.
 Towards efficient task and motion planning, we present a novel optimization-based approach for grounding to solve cluttered problems that have many constraints that arise from geometry.
 Our approach finds an optimal grounding and can provide feedback to discrete search for more effective planning.
 We demonstrate our method against baseline methods in complex simulated environments.
   </i> </p>

   <pre id="bib_c47"><samp>